flyerhq/flutter_chat_ui/doc/advanced-usage.md

 :::

 On tap, images will be previewed inside an interactive image gallery.
-To disable the image gallery pass `disableImageGallery` parameter to the Chat widget.
+To disable the image gallery pass `disableImageGallery` property to the `Chat` widget.

 ## Files